robertdebock/learn-terraform/BASIC/create-resource-dependencies.md

 ## Questions:

 1. Does the order of resources in `main.tf` matter?
-2. Where do dependecies between resources come from?
+2. Where do dependencies between resources come from?
 3. Can you explain what this means: `resource_group_name = azurerm_resource_group.rg.name`?
 4. How can you express a list in [HCL](https://github.com/hashicorp/hcl)?
 5. Can you login to the machine you've created?